gaetangaetan/QLCplus-DMX-Re-Patching-Utility/README.md

 Installation

-1. Copy the three files (HTML, CSS, and JS) into the same folder on your web server.
+1. Copy the three files (HTML, CSS, and JS) into the same folder on your computer or on a web server.
 2. Open `index.html` in your browser.